The mainpage allows configuring of the general preferences within Animal Shelter Manager.

 - Show a minimap of the address on person screens: Show an embedded map next to the person’s address on the details screen.
 Also shows a minimap on the dispatch slider of incidents.

-- Allow editing of latitude/longitude with minimaps: Allow the latitude/longitude geocodes to be hand edited in a field near the minimap and address.
+- Allow editing of latitude/longitude with minimaps: Allow the latitude/longitude geocodes to be hand edited in fields near the minimap and address.
+Right clicking on the minimap will add a new pin and update the fields.

 - Show weights as lb and oz: Enter and show weights with separate pounds and ounces. eg: 5 lbs and 6 oz